 • Time for the ice cream.
 Use a hand or stand mixer to combine the sweetened and condensed milk, toasted milk powder, vanilla, and salt.
 Then add in the heavy cream and whip everything into into soft peaks.

-Ice Cream Assembly
+No-Churn S'mores Ice Cream Assembly

 • Now you are ready to swirl the toasted milk powder ice cream base, roasted marshmallow fluff, crumbled Biscoff cookies, and dark chocolate ganache into a final container to freeze.

 • To do this, add about half of the ice cream base and marshmallow fluff to an 8.5 x 4.5 x 2.5 in (21.6 x 11.4 x 6.4 cm) loaf pan.
-I know this sounds weird, but I’ve have the best mixing results by taking my index fingers and swirling them around whipped cream and fluff until I have a nice ribbon of fluff throughout the cream.
+I know this sounds weird, but I’ve had the best mixing results by taking my index fingers and swirling them around whipped cream and fluff until I have a nice ribbon of fluff throughout the cream.
 Then spoon half of your ganache and Biscoff cookie pieces, on top of the cream and fluff and use a long utensil like a chopstick or offset spatula to gently swirl the ganache and base together.
 The point is to spread it around and create marbleization not mix it in.
 Less is more.
 Repeat with the base and fluff and then ganache and cookies once more, using the other half of each component.
 If you have any Biscoff cookie crumbs left, add them to the very top of the ice cream.

 Notes